Law Terms Glossary

 Tort Law

-The area of law that developed in the English Common Law other than breach of contract, which imposes a duty by operation of law on all persons to avoid harm to others.
+Tort law is the area of law that developed in the English Common Law other than breach of contract, which imposes a duty by operation of law on all persons to avoid harm to others.
 The breach of this obligation gives the injured person a right to be compensated for damges suffered.

 Trial Briefs